TP-Lab/Mobile-SDK/Android SDK/README.md

 }
 ~~~

-- The sample project is available, developer can get the details about how to use this sdk.
+- The sample project is available(https://github.com/TP-Lab/Mobile-SDK/tree/master/Android%20SDK/sample), developer can get the details about how to use this sdk.

 ### TokenPocket Wallet Protocol
 **https://github.com/TP-Lab/tp-wallet-sdk**